seb2o/Music-genre-ml-classification/readme.md

 ### Algorithms
-- more feature engineering : remove correlated features, add more importance to struggling classes ( rock, disco)
+- remove correlated features, add more importance to struggling classes ( rock, disco)
+- mutual information
 - in the report.md, implement the algorithm for feature selection